-Playing Time As a club we attempt to balance play time as equally as possible, taking into consideration the impact of different positions, the flow of the game, the developmental needs of players, and overall improvement of the team.
+As a club, we attempt to balance playing time as equally as possible - taking into consideration the impact of different positions, flow of the game, developmental needs of players and overall improvement of the team.

 To view Team info: